The Talent Strategies Winning in 2026 and How to Use Them

 Q: How can smaller companies stay competitive with limited budgets?

-Focus on what you can control: clarity, culture, and connection.
+Focus on what you can control: culture, communication, and connection.
 You don’t need expensive perks.
 Offering flexibility, transparent communication, and room to grow can go a long way.

 Q: Is DEI still important if it’s becoming politically charged?